-Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than both statewide and historic averages, respectively.
+Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than both statewide and historic averages.
 Water clarity is improving in all three basins and chlorophyll-a is improving in the upper basin.
-The water columns of all three basins of Kezar Lake were well-oxygenated, which helped coldwater fish species survive the warmest months of the year.
-Some concerning water quality conditions were observed at the ponds, including higher-thannormal total phosphorus at Bradley Pond, Farrington Pond, and Trout Pond and lowerthan-normal total alkalinity at Bradley Pond and Trout Pond.
+The water columns of all three basins of Kezar Lake were welloxygenated, which helped coldwater fish species survive the warmest months of the year.
+Some concerning water quality conditions were observed at the ponds, including higher-thannormal total phosphorus at Bradley Pond, Cushman Pond, and Horseshoe Pond; shallower-than-normal water clarity at Cushman Pond and Horseshoe Pond; and lower-than-normal alkalinity at Trout Pond.
 Farrington Pond remains one of the more vulnerable ponds with consistently elevated total phosphorus and chlorophyll-a concentrations.
 Refer to the KLWA website for long-term data and trends.